-Carnaval De Pueblo (Town Carnival)
+Carnaval De Pueblo (Town Carnival)watch a preview

 by Jerome Mintz

 color, 58 min, 1987

 Non-profit, K-12, and Individual pricing also available

 Carnival time is big in this small Spanish town in Andalusia.
 Appropriately described by a local as a 'newspaper', the carnival is a time of dressing up and coming together.
 The men compose 'spicy' songs about local affairs and sing their social criticisms of national events.

 This documentary films the composers and singers, as they get ready for the carnival, giving us a glimpse into the lives of the people, their homes and their families.
 When one composer names a parent of an illegitimate child, the townspeople debate the right of privacy and the difference between entertainment and insult during their irreverent festitives.